dibolsoni/partFinal/README.md

-# partFinal - Last project from Treehouse
-## Full Stack JavaScript Techdegree
+# partFinal - Treehouse Full Stack JavaScript Techdegree
-### Full Stack App with React and a REST API
+## Full Stack App with React and a REST API